 This is a major boost for end consumers to purchase EVs.
 It addresses the concern of the upfront cost of purchasing electric vehicles and is the best example of a consumer-driven change.
 This is how Ather envisions the EV sector to achieve scale and growth.
 It now becomes imperative that OEMs chalk out plans that allow the industry to scale up and meet the demand for compelling products – Tarun Mehta, CEO, Co-founder, Ather Energy

-The government’s focus on electric vehicles means that soon companies like Maruti Suzuki, Tata Motors, and Hyundai will plan electric cars soon.
-However, for the growth and boom of electric vehicles, infrastructure is needed.
+The government’s focus on electric vehicles means that companies like Maruti Suzuki, Tata Motors, and Hyundai will soon plan electric cars.
+However, infrastructure is needed for the growth and boom of electric vehicles.
 However, the government has not yet announced any subsidies in this regard.
 However, they may fall under the FAME subsidy.